syntasso/kratix-docs/docs/main/05-reference/11-promises/04-workflows.md

 - Kratix Controller restarts
 - Changes to the Promise definition

+In addition to the above, the Kratix Promise Controller will reconcile on a 10 hour cadence to attempt to mitigate against any drift that may have occurred.
+During this reconciliation, the controller will ensure that all of the the Workflows for a given promise are re-run.
+It will not however, ensure that documents are re-written to the state store.

+As this reconciliation is managed by the Promise Controller, restarts of the Kratix Controller Manager may disrupt the regularity of this cadence meaning that the reconciliation interval may be greater than the expected 10 hours.

 ### Manual Reconciliation

 Sometimes you may wish to manually trigger a Configure workflow for a specific Promise.